 I used to hate myself back in the old days because I didn’t like what I see in the mirror.
 I would always be compared to my sister, my cousins even strangers.
 I’d received the meanest comments that made me feel, well, UGLY.
 I have body-conscious issues for as long as I can remember.
 I learned early on that I was ugly and not as pretty as everyone else.
 It took years with buckets of tears for me to get through it and it never 100% goes away.
 To this day, sometimes I still think about it and feel conscious of myself because I never have that “perfect” body, and never will, according to those standards.

 As if the body isn’t enough, they attack you on the face.
 Describing the perfect face and skin.
 Large eyes, uplifted nose, slim features.
 Porcelain, clear, spotless skin.
 Especially in Indonesia (or Asia in general), porcelain pale skin is deemed to be the crème de la crème of all skin appearances.
 Countless local brands promote these images over and over again.
 Even nowadays, when they’re trying to be discreet about it, I can still see right through it because it’s what the MARKET wants.
 They say “radiant” or “brightens”, but the pictures in the ad clearly show “whitening”.
 There was one time I saw a local feminine wash ad and there’s an excerpt where it said it can “brighten” the area as well.
 WHAT THE F. It’s selling and that’s all that matters.
 Business.
-How sad is that.
+How sad is that?

 I have made it my personal mission that I will never work with any of these brands that support this porcelain image.
 I am so sick of this to the gut.
 It’s messing with people’s brains and all they could think of is pale, white skin is the best.
 And so many people will do whatever it takes to achieve that.
-From using foundation that’s 5 shades lighter to more extreme choices such as taking pills, bleaching, injections.
+From using a foundation that’s 5 shades lighter to more extreme choices such as taking pills, bleaching, injections.

 Let me tell you that no matter what you do, people with always find something to nitpick about.
 I have a light skin tone, quite pale.
-I’d receive compliments for it but then, people would always commented the redness and the tiny blemishes I have on my face.
-“Why is your face so red?” – is the question I received thousand times.
+I’d receive compliments for it but then, people would always comment the redness and the tiny blemishes I have on my face.
+“Why is your face so red?” – is the question I received a thousand times.
 And they made it as if these imperfections are the end of the world.
 My mom kept pushing me to go to the dermatologist.
 She never teaches me any proper skincare routine and just threw me to the derms to get me fixed.
 I did and I regret it dearly.
 I felt so cheated back then.

-FYI, my skin very sensitive to the sun, heat and pollution.
+FYI, my skin very sensitive to the sun, heat, and pollution.
 I get sunburn not suntan, and it’s darn painful when I am directly under the sun for a long period of time, even less when the sun is too striking.
 The only time my face isn’t red is when I wake up in the morning and at home, where it’s most sterile.
 If there’s a speckle of dust got caught on my face, it can be itchy and red in an instant.
-If you ever see me having random red spot on my face, that’s most likely the reason why.
+If you ever see me having a random red spot on my face, that’s most likely the reason why.
 So that’s my basic skin appearance.
 Adding PMS into the mix?
 Don’t even say it, we all have our shares about it.

 Flashback to when I had a major breakout when I hit 25, I knew I can’t get away with it anymore.
 I felt I entered a different territory and I had to make a change.
 Story short, I am where I am now.
 This isn’t just a mere story about my skincare journey, but rather what I’ve learned along the way.